 Chattanooga has a reputation for setting standards.
 But beneath the community’s growth, environmental health and booming economy lies the hidden fact that many families are in crisis.
-Divorce, absent fathers and unwed births are compromising the future of Hamilton County’s children.
+Divorce, absent fathers and unwed births are compromising the future of Hamilton County.

 Most residents agree that the family is the main building block of society.
-Still we must face these startling facts:
+Still we must face:

-In an effort to reverse the trend of destructive relationships and to strengthen the infrastructure of our community FTF:
+In an effort to reverse the trends of destructive relationships and to strengthen the infrastructure of our community, First Things First: